Construction Overview

 When it comes to reactions, an important question, which must be

-addressed, is, which atoms of a BuildingBlock
+addressed, is, which atoms of a BuildingBlock are modified

-, the answer to this is
+by a reaction?
+In stk, the answer to this is

-.
+a functional_group.
 When a user of

-, they also specify which
+stk creates a BuildingBlock, they also specify which

-functional groups are present in the BuildingBlock
+functional groups are present in the BuildingBlock.
+This

-know which atoms the user intends to transform during
+lets stk know which atoms the user intends to transform during

 construction.